trifle-labs/Leaderboard/README.md

 ## The Challenge & Solution

-On-chain leaderboards are tricky due to gas costs associated with sorting ($O(n²)$ or worse) and storage.
+On-chain leaderboards are tricky due to gas costs associated with sorting ($O(n^2)$ or worse) and storage.
 This library solves this using an Augmented LLRB tree, providing:

 - **Logarithmic Operations:** Inserts, deletes, and ranked lookups are $O(\log n)$, keeping gas costs predictable.
 - **Self-Balancing:** Ensures efficient operations without costly manual rebalancing.
 - **On-Chain Ranking:** Tree augmentation allows efficient rank queries.
-- **FIFO Tie-Breaking:** Unlike earlier implementations, if two entries have the same score, this library prioritizes the entry that was inserted _first_, ensuring fairness based on submission order.
+- **FIFO Tie-Breaking:** If two entries have the same score, this library prioritizes the entry that was inserted _first_ (lower nonce), ensuring fairness based on submission order.
+- **Embedded Library:** Uses only `internal` functions, meaning the library code is embedded directly into your contract. **No separate deployment of the library is required.**
+- **Multiple Leaderboards:** Easily manage multiple independent leaderboards within a single contract.

 This makes `@trifle/leaderboard` ideal for on-chain games or DeFi applications needing efficient, gas-conscious ranked lists.

 ## Sorting Order & Ranking

-The `Leaderboard` contract can operate in two modes, determined by the `sortAscending` boolean argument passed during deployment:
+The `Leaderboard` library operates on a `Leaderboard.s` storage struct within your contract.
+You initialize each struct instance by calling its `init` function, specifying the desired sorting order with the `sortAscending` boolean argument:

-- **`constructor(true)` (Ascending Order - Default):** Suitable for scenarios where a higher score is better (e.g., points).
+- **`init(true)` (Ascending Order):** Suitable for scenarios where a higher score is better (e.g., points).
 The highest score gets `rank 0`.
-- **`constructor(false)` (Descending Order):** Suitable for scenarios where a lower score is better (e.g., fastest time).
+- **`init(false)` (Descending Order):** Suitable for scenarios where a lower score is better (e.g., fastest time).
 The lowest score gets `rank 0`.

 **Key Points:**

-- **Tie-Breaking (FIFO):** Regardless of the sorting order, if multiple entries have the _same_ score, the entry that was inserted _first_ (First-In) will always have the better rank (First-Out).
+- **Tie-Breaking (FIFO):** Regardless of the sorting order, if multiple entries have the _same_ score, the entry that was inserted _first_ (lower nonce) will always have the better rank.
 - **Index vs. Rank:** It's important to distinguish between retrieving by _index_ and retrieving by _rank_:
   - `getValueAtIndex(i)`, `getOwnerAtIndex(i)`, `getIndexOfOwner(owner)`: These functions operate on the **tree's internal 0-based index**. `index 0` _always_ refers to the leftmost node according to the tree's comparison logic (smallest value if ascending, largest value if descending). `index size-1` is always the rightmost node.
   - `getValueAtRank(r)`, `getOwnerAtRank(r)`, `getRankOfOwner(owner)`: These functions operate on a **0-based rank**, where `rank 0` _always_ represents the **most desirable score** (highest score if ascending, lowest score if descending). `rank size-1` is always the least desirable score.